opcxder/cute-kitty-ui/CONTRIBUTING.md

-# Contributing to Kitty-UI
+# Contributing to Cute-Kitty-UI

-Thank you for your interest in contributing to Kitty-UI!
+Thank you for your interest in contributing to Cute-Kitty-UI!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct